-The Board is entering the 2024-2025 budget process in a favourable position having budgeted the year ending August 31, 2024 with an operating surplus of approximately \$3.9 million.
-As we endeavour to achieve an annual balanced budget, this will permit us to continue to have some flexibility to explore new opportunities for the board as identified in our priority setting exercises.
-The board also benefits from opportunities for appropriation of surplus amounts, when available, to enhance the learning environment for our students, in the past this has been reflected as investments in the classroom environment both indoor and outdoor, the Arts, Physical Education, Science and technology.
+The Board appears to be entering the 2025-2026 budget process in a strong position having budgeted the year ending August 31, 2024, with an accumulated operating surplus of approximately \$7.6 million.
+However, we are forecasting a 1% deficit for the current year which will reduce our accumulated operating surplus.

+The board will endeavour to achieve an annual balanced budget, permitting us to continue to have some flexibility to explore new opportunities for the board as identified in our priority setting exercises.

+In the past, the board has benefitted from opportunities to appropriate surplus amounts, when available, to enhance the learning environment for our students, such as investments in the classroom environment both indoor and outdoor, the Arts, Physical Education, Science and technology.
 These opportunities directly support the achievement of our multi-year strategic plan and are important to our organization.
+It is important to recognize that in planning the 2025-2026 budget, we must keep in mind the funding and political risks that the board is facing.